1. What is OpenLandContracts.org?

 - Timber Sale Contracts

-- Investors or investor companies are the foreign or local corporate entity that has entered into a land contract with the host government or community and that will be implementing the land deal.
-As well as corporate entities, an investor can be an individual person, or another country.
+- Investors or investor companies are the foreign or local corporate entity that has entered into a land contract with the host government (and/or a sub-entity of the government) and that will be implementing the land deal.

 - Host governments are the governments of the country in which the investment is being made.
 Land contracts may be signed by a range of host government entities, although they are frequently signed by national-level ministries or departments.